Meptl/krita-live2d-prep/README.md

 ![](./pics/pre-example.png)

-This plugin will produce the following:
+This plugin will produce a BasedLIZ.psd with the following:

 ![](./pics/post-example.png)